 Assess Premium guides you through adding custom rules.
 Rules apply in the listed order.
 If you edit a rule, you can reorder the list.

-You can create custom rules in 2 ways:
+You can create custom rules in two ways:

 - Duplicate existing rules.